This is the multi-page printable view of this section. Click here to print.

 SLOs validation during and post chaos

-• In addition to checking the recovery and health of the cluster and components under test, Kraken takes in a profile with the Prometheus expressions to validate and alerts, exits with a non-zero return code depending on the severity set.
+• In addition to checking the recovery and health of the cluster and components under test, Krkn takes in a profile with the Prometheus expressions to validate and alerts, exits with a non-zero return code depending on the severity set.
 This feature can be used to determine pass/fail or alert on abnormalities observed in the cluster based on the metrics.

 Information on enabling and leveraging this feature can be found here